WELCOME TO THE STUDENT SUCCESS IN WRITING CONFERENCE

 ABOUT THE CONFERENCE

 The Student Success in Writing Conference, established in 1999 to promote the success of students in writing courses at the secondary and postsecondary levels, is an intimate, one-day conference with national scope and blind-reviewed admissions.
 We are committed to offering practical workshops and theoretical presentations on topics related to the teaching and craft of writing.
 The conference also seeks to establish and maintain dialogue between college and high school educators.
 Our audience includes high school teachers, two-year and four-year college faculty, administrators, librarians and information specialists, and graduate students.
-The conference is sponsored by the Department of Writing and Linguistics at Georgia Southern University and takes place annually in the spring of each year in Savannah, Georgia.
+The conference is sponsored by the Department of Writing and Linguistics at Georgia Southern University.
+In the past, it has taken place in Savannah, Georgia; however, this year, for the first time ever, we are hosting a virtual conference.

 TYPES OF PROPOSALS

 Educators of all types of writing at the secondary and postsecondary levels are invited to submit proposals.
 Presentations are expected to be interactive.
-Presenters at SSWC should assume that they will not read papers to their audience.
+Presenters at SSWC should not read papers to their audience.

 Individual Practice-Oriented Presentation